-■ Identification:
+Identification:

-System Name Type your system name System Location Type where the Switch is located System Contact Enter the administrative contact person • System Object ID Tthe system object identifier is in this field Base MAC Address The MAC address of the Switch displays here
+System Name Input the system name.
+System Location Input the location where the Switch is located.
+System Contact Input the administrative contact person.
+System Object ID The system object identifier is in this field.
+Base MAC Address Display the MAC address of the Switch.

-■ IP Configuration:
+IP Configuration:

-Management VLAN Where you can select the Management VLAN.
-The default Managemanet VLAN is VLAN 1 • IP Address Mode Where select Static or Dynamic IP address configuration.
-The Default Mode is Static Host Name In this field you can enter the DHCP Host Name
+Management VLAN Allow to select the Management VLAN, the default Managemanet VLAN is VLAN 1.
+IP Address Mode Where select Static or Dynamic IP address configuration, the Default Mode is Static .
+Host Name This field allows input the DHCP Host Name.
+IP Address Allow input the IP address for a static address, the default IP Address is 192.168.1.254 .